 If they’re unable to properly dig or climb in their enclosures due to blunted nails, then your lizard may begin to experience significant unnecessary stress.

-Digging allows Leopard Geckos to feel as if they were in their natural environment; it allows them to hide, cool down, search for food, or simply escape boredom.
+Digging allows Leopard Geckos to feel as if they were in their natural environment; it allows them to hide, cool down, search for

 Without their long nails to help them dig, your gecko could become stressed, or even overheated!